dyninst/dyninst/docs/proccontrol/overview.rst

 An instance of :cpp:class:`Dyninst::MachRegister` is defined for each register ProcControlAPI can name.
-These instances live inside a namespace that represents the register’s architecture.
+These instances live inside a namespace that represents the register's architecture.
 For example, we can name a register from an AMD64 machine with `Dyninst::x86_64::rax` or a register from a Power machine with `Dyninst::ppc32::r1`.